Cucumber-Diseases/cucumber-diseases.github.io/docs/index.md

 # Introduction

-## Tutorials
+## Practice Repositories

-Tutorials help you get started with our repositories and exercises.
+On the Practice Repositories page, you will find tutorials that guide you through getting started with our repositories and exercises.